HONDA AERO 80 / MASCOT (NH80)

 Other scooters worth considering are the Elite 80 (slower, but better MPG), Yamaha’s Riva 80 (slower, retro styling) or a 2-stroke 50cc like Honda’s Aero 50 or Yamaha’s Riva 50 or Jog.
 A 50cc scooter will lower your insurance bill and possibly save you from having to get a drivers licence, and you can boost the power of a 50cc to about that of an NH80 using aftermarket parts, but there’s no beating the reliability of a scooter that makes good power in its stock form.

-OWNER REVIEWS (2) - Browse the Aero 80 Reviews BROCHURE SCANS - A Collection of Vintage Aero 80 Literature
+OWNER REVIEWS (2) - Browse the Aero 80 Reviews BROCHURE SCANS - Vintage Aero 80 Literature

 - Very peppy, you’ll be able to keep up with cars around town on this scoot.

 - Very little aftermarket parts, some OEM parts not available

 '83-'84 Aero 80 Service Manual - Essential for working on your Aero 80

 '85 Aero 80 Service Manual - These Honda manuals are amazing.
 Download this.

 Aero 80 Ads and Brochure Scans - Neat stuff from the creative minds at Honda in the 80’s.

 MotorscooterGuide Forums - Visit the forum on this site to chat about your scoot.

 MyScoot - Aero 80 Pages - Great information on fixing up an NH80 and even modifying it for more speed.